Exercise normal safety precautions

 To stay safe travellers should be aware of their belongings, use ATMs in covered places, not go inside strangers' homes, avoid any drug use and avoid travel at night if possible.

-Cambodia is not known for having high standards when in comes to food handling techniques and oftentimes Cambodia has poorer food safety than neighbouring countries such as Thailand and Vietnam.
+Cambodia is not known for having high standards for food safety as compared to neighbouring countries such as Thailand and Vietnam.

 Take these precautions when eating at both street food stalls and established restaurants: